 The Harper campus is an exciting environment for learning, complete with the latest educational tools.
 Students, alumni, and community residents find pride in a local campus which provides educational and cultural opportunities as well as a conference center for clubs and civic organizations.

 Bookstore

-The bookstore, located on the second floor of the College Center, offers a full range of new and used textbooks, current paperbacks, magazines, newspapers, students supplies, educational aids, and sundries.
-Convenient store hours are posted near the entrance to the bookstore.
+The Bookstore, located on the second floor of the College Center, offers a full range of new and used textbooks, current paperbacks, magazines, newspapers, student supplies, educational aids, and sundries.